Device analytics – a source of intelligent management

 You can see that with device management and the powerful analytics, Ricoh’s offering goes well beyond simply outsourcing repetitive, administrative tasks.
 It adds significant value by maximising device uptime, reducing downtime, maximising user productivity, and reducing costs.

 So, if you’re struggling to manage your device fleet, let us show you how we can alleviate the struggle.
-Click the link to see more details on how our device management capabilities can also proactively anticipate problems and therefore maintain business continuity.
+Click here to see more details on how our device management capabilities can also proactively anticipate problems and therefore maintain business continuity.